DuPont—Lakeland Line: Construction and early years

 The DuPont—Lakeland Line was built in segments from 1863 to 1913 with most of the line being built by the Atlantic Coast Line's predecessor railroads.

 The north end of the line from DuPont to Live Oak, Florida was the first segment of the line to open.
 It opened in 1863 and was originally the Florida Division of the Atlantic and Gulf Railroad.
 It was the first railroad line to cross the Georgia/Florida border.
-The Atlantic and Gulf Railroad later became the Savannah, Florida and Western Railway, which was the main railroad of Henry B. Plant's system or railroads.
+The Atlantic and Gulf Railroad later became the Savannah, Florida and Western Railway, which was the main railroad of Henry B. Plant's system of railroads.
 Plant then sought to expand his railroad system further into Florida and hoped to reach Charlotte Harbor.
 He then chartered the Live Oak and Rowlands Bluff Railroad and the Live Oak, Tampa and Charlotte Harbor Railroad to continue the line from Live Oak via High Springs to Gainesville, which opened in 1883 (track from High Springs to Gainesville would become part of the High Springs—Croom Line).
 The Live Oak, Tampa and Charlotte Harbor Railroad also built the Lake City Branch.
 In 1893, track was built from High Springs south to Archer.

 The first segment of the line on the south end was built in 1884 from Lakeland north to Pemberton Ferry (later known as Croom).
 This segment was built by the South Florida Railroad and was the northern leg of their Pemberton Ferry Branch.

 In 1887, the Silver Springs, Ocala and Gulf Railroad (SSO&G) built the segment of the line from Juliette (known today as Rainbow Falls) south to Dunnellon as part of their network.
 The SSO&G also built track to Ocala and Homosassa at the same time (which became the Ocala and Homosassa branches).
 One of the early organizers of the SSO&G was John F. Dunn, for whom Dunnellon is partially named for.
 In 1891, SSO&G built track from Dunnellon south to Inverness.
 At the same time, the South Florida Railroad extended their Pemberton Ferry Branch north to Inverness, linking the two railroads.
 In 1893, the SSO&G built track from Rainbow Falls north to Morriston.

 The South Florida Railroad and the Silver Springs, Ocala and Gulf Railroad were incorporated into the Plant System in 1893 and 1901 respectively.
 In 1902, the Plant System was bought by the Atlantic Coast Line Railroad.
 The Atlantic Coast Line would then built track from Archer to Morriston in 1913, which was the final link in what would become the DuPont—Lakeland Line (R Line).